gallaure/outbound/getting-started.md

 ### What will I learn?

-You'll learn how to use AWS Amplify - a framework, CLI, and hosting service - to build a full stack cloud application.
+You'll learn how to use AWS Amplify - a framework, CLI, and hosting service - to build a full stack web application.

 #### Hosting
-- Set up and host your app on a the AWS Global content delivery network (CDN)
+- Set up and host your app with AWS Amplify on the AWS console

 #### Authentication
-- Add authentication to your app
+- Add authentication to your app using the Amplify CLI and Libraries

 #### Data and storage
-- Add an API, database, and image storage to your app
+- Add an API, database, and image storage to your app using the Amplify CLI and Libraries

 # Build a ReactJS Notes app
-Deploy and host a React app and add interactivity with authentication, API, database, and image storage.
+- Deploy and host a React app and add interactivity with authentication, API, database, and image storage.

 ## Overview
 - Attributes for the __Tutorial Summary Card__ (AWS experience level, time to complete, $ to complete, prerequisites)
 - What you will learn
-- Application Architecture
+- Application Architecture (NOT NEEDED)
 - Modules

 ## Prerequisites